 1. IF A PARENT IS REQUIRED TO MAINTAIN INSURANCE COVERAGE BUT DOES NOT OBTAIN IT DUE TO THE EXPENSE, BUT THE PARENT'S PRESENT SPOUSE MAINTAINS INSURANCE FOR THE CHILD, IS A SHOW CAUSE WARRANTED?

 No. Insurance is being maintained for the benefit of the child.
-A show cause proceeding is not warranted, as the purpose of the provision is to protect the child, not to cause the parent to incur unnecessary expense.
-You must still provide the FOC with your spouse's name, social security number, employer's name and address, name and address of insurance companies, group number, policy numbers, types of coverage and effective dates.
-You must provide the other parent with actual insurance card(s) and informational booklets.
+A Show Cause proceeding is not warranted, as the purpose of the provision is to protect the child, not to cause the parent to incur unnecessary expense.
+You must still provide FOC with your spouse's name, social security number, employer's name and address, name and address of insurance companies, group numbers, policy numbers, types of coverage and effective dates.
+You must provide the other parent with an actual insurance card(s) and informational booklets.

-2. WHERE A PARENT IS REQUIRED TO MAINTAIN INSURANCE IF AVAILABLE THROUGH EMPLOYMENT AT A REASONABLE COST, WHAT IS A "REASONABLE COST"?
+2. WHEN A PARENT IS REQUIRED TO MAINTAIN INSURANCE IF AVAILABLE THROUGH EMPLOYMENT AT A REASONABLE COST, WHAT IS A "REASONABLE COST"?

 What cost is reasonable is now defined under the Michigan State law and new Federal law.
 For the amount that would be considered reasonable at a specific net income level ask the FOC office.